Fuhad-Olaniyi-Boluwatife/PWC-Call-Centre-Analysis-Using-Microsoft-Excel/README.md

 This include;

 - **Dataset Comprehension**: Initial analysis to understand data structure and content.
-- **Column Format Validation**: Ensuring each column maintains its correct data type and format
+- **Column Format Validation**: Ensuring each column maintains its correct data type and format.
 - **Time Period Categorization**: Created new column classifying calls into:
   - **Morning** (≤ 11:59 AM)
   - **Afternoon** (≤ 3:59 PM)